Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-In Bolivia, professional accountants are subject to ethical requirements set in Law 3911 of 1957 and may become subject to additional ethical requirements by voluntarily joining a professional accountancy organization (PAO).
-The CAUB, as one of the Bolivian PAOs, has established an Ethics Council that is responsible for setting and updating the ethical requirements and ensuring compliance with the among its members—which include auditors on a mandatory basis and other professionals that join on a voluntary basis.
-Having previously adopted the 2009 IESBA Code then 2014 Code, in 2021, the CAUB adopted the International Code of Ethics for Professional Accountants by reference and as issued by the IESBA for application in the jurisdiction.
+In Bolivia, professional accountants are subject to ethical requirements set in Law 3911 of 1957 and may become subject to additional ethical requirements by voluntarily joining a PAO.
+The CAUB, as one of the Bolivian PAOs, has established an Ethics Council that is responsible for setting and updating the ethical requirements and ensuring compliance among its members—which include auditors on a mandatory basis and other professionals that join on a voluntary basis.
+Having previously adopted the 2009 and 2014 IESBA Codes, in 2021, the CAUB decided to adopt the International Code of Ethics for Professional Accountants by reference and as issued by the IESBA.

-The CAUB provides trainings on the IESBA Code on an ongoing basis through conferences and seminars; disseminates information on the standards and international developments in this area through printed materials and its website; and contributes to regional initiatives that aim to produce a single, unified, high-quality Spanish translation.
+The CAUB provides trainings on the IESBA Code on an ongoing basis through conferences and seminars; disseminates information on the standards and international developments through printed materials and its website; and contributes to regional initiatives that aim to produce a single, unified, high-quality Spanish translation.

 Additionally, the CAUB reports that since 2013 it has been encouraging universities to incorporate the Code of Ethics into accounting curricula.
 Its engagements with universities on this topic have been well-received.